-March 6, 2020 Accommodating Clients with Disabilities Interns will learn the physical, technological and relational aspects of accommodating clients with various disabilities.
-A focus on empowerment and self-directed choice will be at the foundation.
-Awareness exercises will be used to demonstrate the frequency of microaggressions within society.
-Erin M Liebich, Psy.D.
-March 13, 2020 Practices in Self-Care The frequency and signs of burn-out within our field will be discussed.
+The frequency and signs of burn-out within our field will be discussed.
 Interns will contemplate ways to incorporate self-care into personal practice.
-Erin M Liebich, Psy.D.
-March 20, 2020 Consortium-Wide Intern Friday Didactic TBD TBD March 27, 2020 Bariatric Assessment Training will focus on assessment in preparation for bariatric surgery.
-A research-supported battery will be provided.
-Signs of poor prognosis will be presented, including a possible eating disorders or difficulties with following medical guidelines.
-Christy McElroy, Psy.D., LCPC April 3, 2020 APA: Beyond Research & Accreditation Participants will learn the many functions of the APA, including its commitment to advocacy, practice, and community service.
+03/19/2021 Consortium-Wide Intern Friday Didactic TBD TBD 03/26/2021 Health Disparities in LGBT Populations Socioeconomic, competence, and geographic location can often lead the LGBT community to have difficulties accessing medical care.
+Stigma and discrimination also perpetuates avoidance of such care.
+Helping clients to navigate the medical system, problem solve with limited resources, and practice self-advocacy will be presented.
+Danielle Tipping Psy.D 04/02/2021 APA: Beyond Research & Accreditation Participants will learn the many functions of the APA, including its commitment to advocacy, practice, and community service.
 Opportunities for involvement at the state and national level will highlight the personal and professional benefits of the organization.
 Work of various APA committees will help interns to see the impact of APA on many sectors of society.
 Erin M Liebich, Psy.D.
-April 10, 2020 Termination with Clients Interns will discuss and explore termination issues with clients, including discussion of treatment considerations, continuity of care, and personal reactions to ending with each client.
+04/09/2021 Termination with Clients Interns will discuss and explore termination issues with clients, including discussion of treatment considerations, continuity of care, and personal reactions to ending with each client.
 Erin M Liebich, Psy.D.
-April 17, 2020 Consortium-Wide Intern Friday Didactic TBD TBD April 24, 2020 Opening a Private Practice Interns will learn how to form, market, and run a group practice.
+04/16/2021 Consortium-Wide Intern Friday Didactic TBD TBD 04/22/2021 Opening a Private Practice Interns will learn how to form, market, and run a group practice.
 Legal considerations, liability concerns, and insurance protocols will be reviewed.
 Erin M Liebich, Psy.D.

-May 1, 2020 Dialectical Behavioral Therapy Participants will receive an overview of DBT, including how to seek certification, how to run groups, and how individual DBT can be applied to many clinical challenges.
-Christy McElroy, Psy.D., LCPC May 8, 2020 Assessment & Supportive Therapy for Neurocognitive Decline An overview of the DSM-5 criteria will be used to inform interview and assessment techniques, including the importance of a detailed medical history and neurological referrals.
+05/07/2021 Dialectical Behavioral Therapy Participants will receive an overview of DBT, including how to seek certification, how to run groups, and how individual DBT can be applied to many clinical challenges.
+Jeanette Mazeikis, LPC 05/14/2021 Assessment & Supportive Therapy for Neurocognitive Decline An overview of the DSM-5 criteria will be used to inform interview and assessment techniques, including the importance of a detailed medical history and neurological referrals.
 Treatment approaches will demonstrate the need for multi-specialty care and involvement from support systems.
 Erin M Liebich, Psy.D.
-May 15, 2020 Consortium-Wide Intern Friday Didactic TBD TBD May 22, 2020 Obtaining Licensure & Board Certification Interns will learn how to apply for clinical licensure and how to obtain dual state licenses.
+05/21/2021 Consortium-Wide Intern Friday Didactic TBD TBD 05/28/2021 Obtaining Licensure & Board Certification Interns will learn how to apply for clinical licensure and how to obtain dual state licenses.
 The options and benefits of board certification will also be discussed.
 Erin M Liebich, Psy.D.

-May 29, 2020 Romantic Relationships for Trans Individuals An overview of different relationships for transgender and non-binary individuals will be presented.
+06/04/2021 Romantic Relationships for Trans Individuals An overview of different relationships for transgender and non-binary individuals will be presented.
 Polyamorous relationships and supporting communication within these relationships will be discussed.
-Danielle Tipping, Psy.D.
-June 5, 2020 Managing Personal & Professional Relationships 1.0 Interns will discuss how to navigate personal and professional relationships, including seeking mentors and determining goodness of fit with professional colleagues.
+Danielle Tipping Psy.D 06/11/2021 Managing Personal & Professional Relationships Interns will discuss how to navigate personal and professional relationships, including seeking mentors and determining goodness of fit with professional colleagues.
 Ethical questions regarding concerns about co-workers will be addressed.
-Jennifer Caruso, LPC Erin M Liebich, Psy.D.
-June 12, 2020 Managing Personal & Professional Relationships 2.0 Interns will discuss how to navigate personal and professional relationships, including seeking mentors and determining goodness of fit with professional colleagues.
-Ethical questions regarding concerns about co-workers will be addressed.
-Jennifer Caruso, LPC Erin M Liebich, Psy.D.
-June 19, 2020 Consortium-Wide Intern Friday Didactic TBD TBD
+Krysta Halas, LPC Erin M Liebich, Psy.D.
+06/18/2021 Consortium-Wide Intern Friday Didactic TBD TBD 06/25/2021 Processing the Year & Future Goals Interns will have an opportunity to review the training year, their personal and professional growth, and future aspirations Danielle Tipping Psy.D Erin Liebich PsyD